maikel/tutorial_stdexec/Readme.md

 [Link to godbolt](https://godbolt.org/z/MEEvvjrv5)

+Finally, I want to make some notes.
+There are many ways to implement cancellation for an event loop like this.
+I also prepared a version, where the cancellation is not an operation that can be completed like presented.
+You can make it a simple command for the driving thread instead.
+The upside of making cancellation a command versus being a completable operation is that the timer operation doesn't need to wait for the completion of both, timer operation and stop command.
+The downside of that strategy is that there is potentially some left-over command in the run loop after the timer has been completed.
+[I prepared that solution here](https://godbolt.org/z/jGx8qab5o) but decided to present you with the solution above.

-If anyone who reads this wants go further from here you could go and make the next step towards your custom `io_run_loop`.
+For anyone who wants to go further from here, you could take the next step towards your custom `io_run_loop`.
-To do this one could replace the condition variable with a call to `::poll`, or something similar, with the appropiate deadline.
+To do this, replace the condition variable with a call to `::poll` or something similar and put the appropriate deadline there.
-The cancellation logic for operations on file descriptors follows basically the same pattern.
+The cancellation logic for operations on file descriptors follows the same patterns.
-A good exercise is also to wrap existing io multiplexer such as Boost.asio, libevent, Glib, Qt, etc...
+A good exercise is also to wrap an existing IO multiplexer such as Boost.asio, libevent, Glib, Qt, etc.

+The article ends here.
+The next article will be a walkthrough about creating your own *sender adaptors*.